rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 But why the drop in ski ambition?

-With hundreds of ski days across many years, now living in one of Canada’s best ski towns, I haven’t been able to sustain the volume of skiing of previous years.
+With hundreds of ski days across many years, now living in one of Canada’s best ski towns, I haven’t been able to sustain the volume of skiing of years past.
 I can still go and bang out 2000-meter days and have great fun in doing so, but the thrill somehow isn’t quite the same as in earlier years.
 Is this just a temporary ebb in the long flow of pursuing a high-risk outdoor passion—perhaps spurred by changing careers and cities during a global pandemic—or could it be something more?

 Is it possible that my ski ambition has reached a state of equilibrium with the other aspirations of my life?